PoeticPundit

 Ashes, ashes, we all fall DOWN!

 Timeless children's song in which kids plop onto the ground on that last word.
 It dates from the time of the Black Death, and ashes is a word for death; a cemetery was once called the "ash grove."
-Many nursery rhymes were written as social commentaries.
+Many nursery rhymes were written as

 The Black Death, believed to be bubonic plague, swept through Europe, Mid-East, India, and China (1347-1351).
 It killed at least 75 million people.